-- 1. If a student discloses something that appears to put them at risk of significant harm, and therefore be a potential child protection issue, you should seek advice from Beth Linklater, Barbara Dossett, Denise Valler, Lyn Oram, Chris Tuckwell, Lucy Poynter or Lianne Wright.
+- If a child discloses something that appears to put them at risk of significant harm, and therefore be a potential child protection issue, you should seek advice from Kate Need, Sally-Anne Spooner, Lucy Poynter, Barbara Dossett, Lyn Oram, Shellie Rashbrook, Shani Thorpe, Peter Fife-Faulkner or Marianne Chedgey.
 In this instance you cannot promise confidentiality, because it may be putting them, or other siblings, at risk.
 If you have an urgent child protection case you may contact Help Desk, who will find a trained member of staff for you.
 Do not attempt to deal with difficult cases on your own or without support. - 2.
 As part of noticing signs and symptoms which might cause you to seek advice, please be aware that we are now also legally required to refer on anyone at risk of "being drawn into terrorism".
 This includes all forms of extremism which threaten fundamental British values, including the extreme right.
 The aim of referring is to seek support for the student concerned.
 Signs to look out for: - Seeing any worrying changes in behaviour or attitudes to authority.
-For example, students may suddenly become more aggressive, isolated, vengeful etc. - Hearing any concerning outlooks being expressed, for example as regards the value of human life, race, religion, minority groups etc.
+For example students may suddenly become more aggressive, isolated, vengeful etc.) - Hearing any concerning outlooks being expressed, for example as regards the value of human life, race, religion, minority groups etc.